 This Plan provides you with income in case you can't SPD and Plan work for an extended period of time because of an Document injury or illness.
-Benefits under Marsh & McLennan Companies' Basic and Optional Long Term Disability Plans are based on your "pre-disability earnings" (e.g. annual base salary, excluding overtime, bonuses, commissions and other extra compensation) in effect prior to your date of disability, up to a maximum covered annual base salary of \$520,000.
-If you are approved to receive the Basic Long Term Disability benefit, the Plan provides you with a monthly benefit of Plan.
+Benefits under Marsh & McLennan This section provides a Companies' Basic and Optional Long Term Disability summary of the Basic Long Term Disability Plans are based on your "pre-disability earnings" (e.g. Plan (the "Plan") as of January 1, 2025. annual base salary, excluding overtime, bonuses, This section, together commissions and other extra compensation) in effect with the Administrative Information section and prior to your date of disability, up to a maximum the applicable section covered annual base salary of \$520,000.
+If you are about participation, forms the Summary approved to receive the Basic Long Term Disability Plan Description and plan document of the benefit, the Plan provides you with a monthly benefit of Plan.
 40% of your pre-disability earnings up to a maximum monthly benefit of \$17,333.
 The Company provides you with this basic coverage, and you can choose to purchase additional optional coverage under the Optional Long Term Disability Plan and, if you are eligible, under the Long Term Disability Bonus Income Plan.